-On May 29, 2014, DOT in conjunction with the Virginia Department of Fire Programs convened a forum consisting of fire chiefs and emergency management officials who had experienced a crude oil or ethanol rail transportation incident within their jurisdiction.
+On May 29, 2014, DOT in conjunction with the Virginia Department of Fire Programs, a forum was convened consisting fire chiefs and emergency management officials who had experienced a crude oil or ethanol rail transportation incident within their jurisdiction.

 The purpose of this forum was to share firsthand knowledge about their experiences responding to and managing these incidents and discuss things that went well and things that did not.